An Extended Second Law of Thermodynamics: Loop Quantum Cosmology

 \section{Loop Quantum Cosmology}

-Loop Quantum Cosmology (LQC) is the application of techniques in Loop Quantum Gravity (LQG) \cite{Thiemann:2007pyv,Rovelli:2004tv} to a cosmological model, in particular, isotropic, homogeneous, and flat universe \cite{Ashtekar:2003hd,Ashtekar:2006wn,Ashtekar:2007em}.
-Loop quantization replaces the classical Big Bang singularity with a quantum bounce \cite{Bojowald:2001xe,Assanioussi:2018hee,Assanioussi:2019iye,Yang:2009fp,Ashtekar:2006wn,Ashtekar:2007em}.
-We can explore the thermodynamics for this model in LQC (See more details in \cite{Corichi:2025dfe,Sadjadi:2012wg,Li-Thermo:2008tc,Zhang-Thermo:2021umq}).
-When we focus on the generalized second law (GSL), that is, the sum of all contributions of entropy, the gravitational $S_g$ and matter $S_m$ parts, makes use of both the logarithmic correction to gravitational entropy and the weak condition of energy for the matter part ($P+\rho\geq 0$ and $\rho\geq 0$).
-Therefore, the change of entropy with respect to cosmic time is written as
+Loop Quantum Cosmology (LQC) is the application of techniques in Loop Quantum Gravity (LQG) \cite{Thiemann:2007pyv,Rovelli:2004tv} to a cosmological model.
+Here, in particular, an isotropic, homogeneous, and flat universe is considered \cite{Ashtekar:2003hd,Ashtekar:2006wn,Ashtekar:2007em}.
+Loop quantization replaces the classical Big Bang singularity with a quantum bounce.
+The effective approach from the loop quantum model allows us to compare the semiclassical behavior using continuous variables with the classical description in standard cosmology \cite{Bojowald:2001xe,Assanioussi:2018hee,Assanioussi:2019iye,Yang:2009fp,Ashtekar:2006wn,Ashtekar:2007em}.
+The thermodynamics for a flat effective model in LQC can be studied, where the interplay of entropy and temperature is relevant (See more details in \cite{Corichi:2025dfe,Sadjadi:2012wg,Li-Thermo:2008tc,Zhang-Thermo:2021umq}).
+We focus on the generalized second law (GSL), which states that the sum of the change for all contributions to entropy is non negative.
+The gravitational part $S_g$ makes use of the logarithmic correction to gravitational entropy and the matter part $S_m$ uses the strong energy condition (SEC), namely $\rho+3P\geq 0$ and $\rho\geq 0$ while $\rho +P \geq 0$.
+Both entropy contributions are in thermal equilibrium.
+The change of entropy with respect to cosmic time can be calculated and read as